Joshuarox100/Fix-Your-Animators/README.md

 ## How to Use
 Click the option underneath 'Tools -> Joshuarox100 -> Fix Your Animators' to fix all Animator Controllers in your project at once.
 After running this script, States, Transitions, or other Animator Controller related objects should be inspectable again.

-Additionally, when this script is present, any new States, Transitions, or the like will automatically be corrected when you try to inspect them.
+Additionally, when this script is present, any new States, Transitions, or other Animator Controller related objects will automatically have their HideFlags be corrected when you try to inspect them if needed.